aniketmore-pixel/TasteMate/README.md

 **TasteMate** is an intelligent, multi-input recipe discovery web application that helps you find delicious recipes effortlessly.
 Whether you prefer to **speak**, **type**, or **upload a photo**, TasteMate adapts to your style.
 With advanced filters and web scraping capabilities, discovering the perfect recipe has never been easier.

 ---
+Since hosting on Render and Heroku is expensive (this project exceeds the free tier storage limits), I couldn’t host it online.
+However, you can clone the repository and try it out locally.
+---

 ## How to Run

 1. **Clone the repository**